zzmnick/PS4-Game-Recommender/README.md

 dataset - for the datasets used for training and the code used to extract them

-reports - for the project derivalebles like the Milestone reports and the final report
+reports - for a presentation introducing the features and technical details of this app

-how_to_use.md - use this file on instructions on how to try our app out (Current IP for Google Cloud: 34.67.190.198)

-The directories game_recognition_model and recommender_model have been included as stand-alone, intermediate steps for our project.
-They can be ignored since they have been slightly modified and included in backend/controllers/game_recognition_model/